GRANITE vs QUARTZ: what are the BIG differences?

-1. These resins help to prevent bacteria and mould from forming as the countertops don’t ABSORB anything (kind of like when Tim talks to me).
-This is also why granite DOES get sealed, as it doesn’t have these resins in it.
+1. These resins help to prevent bacteria and mold from forming as the countertops don’t ABSORB anything (kind of like when Tim talks to me).
+This is also why granite DOES get sealed, as it doesn’t have these resins.

-2. The use of resins in the creation of quartz countertops allows for altered colours and patterns.
+2. The use of resins in the creation of quartz countertops allows for altered colors and patterns.

-However, it’s this same resin that can cause discolouration when exposed to HIGH heat, which is why using a trivet is important.
+However, it’s this same resin that can cause discoloration when exposed to HIGH heat, which is why using a trivet is important.